TheMindCompany/umanager-charm/README.md

 UManager Charm
 ==============
-An Canonical Open Stack Juju Charm configuration for the UManager project.
-The aim of this project is to provide a mechanism for the UManger software System to operate on the Canonical Open Stack network.
+A Canonical Open Stack Juju Charm configuration for the [UManager](https://github.com/TheMindCompany/umanager) project.
+The aim of this project is to provide a mechanism for the [UManager](https://github.com/TheMindCompany/umanager) software system to operate on the Canonical Open Stack network.

-An open-source development project for a cloud based university management software system.
+[UManager](https://github.com/TheMindCompany/umanager) is an open-source development project for a cloud based university management software system.
 This projects goal is to create a component based structure that allows small and large universities to quickly extend and implement.
 Design practices focus on mobile & special needs accessibility with scalability in place.

 ### Contribute
 Please read through our [contributing guidelines](https://github.com/TheMindCompany/umanager-charm/blob/master/docs/contribute.md).
 Included are directions for opening issues, coding standards, and notes on development.